sysrpl/Codebot.Setup/README.md

 ## Setting up a trunk version of Free Pascal

-Download and install a working 2.6.4 version of the Free Pascal Compiler for your platform from:
+Download and a working 2.6.4 version of the Free Pascal Compiler for your platform from:

 - [FPC 2.6.4 for Debian/Ubuntu 32-bit](http://sourceforge.net/projects/freepascal/files/Linux/2.6.4/fpc-2.6.4.i386-linux.tar/download)
 - [FPC 2.6.4 for Debian/Ubuntu 64-bit](http://sourceforge.net/projects/freepascal/files/Linux/2.6.4/fpc-2.6.4.x86_64-linux.tar/download)
 - [FPC 2.6.4 for Windows](http://sourceforge.net/projects/freepascal/files/Win32/2.6.4/)

-Open a terminal, extract the downloaded archive, and run the setup script.
-When the script asks for the install folder, refer to your base folder ($HOME/Development/Base/fpc-2.6.4 or C:\Development\Base\fpc-2.6.4)
+Open a terminal, extract file from the downloaded archive, then run its setup script.
+When the script asks for the install folder, it to your base folder ($HOME/Development/Base/fpc-2.6.4 or C:\Development\Base\fpc-2.6.4)